Best Bivy Sacks To Keep You Safe In Freezing Temps

 2.

-Military Modular Sleep System 4 Piece with Goretex Bivy Cover and Carry Sack
+Military Modular Sleep System 4 Piece Bivy Cover and Sack

-Tennier has supplied integrated sleeping bags and bivy sacks to the US military for years.
+Tennier has supplied integrated sleeping bags and emergency sacks to the US military for years.

-These bivy sleep systems combine a waterproof Gore-Tex outer bivy sack with two different weights of liner bags.
+These modular sleep systems combine a waterproof Gore-Tex outer bivy sack with two different weights of liner bags.

 The specs claim it can provide insulation down to -40deg.